 Alan Herbert Reffell (1895-1979) Pilot 759 Royal Flying Corps

-Alan Herbert Reffell was born on 14 March 1895 at Shere Surrey to parents William Joseph Reffell and Kate Maria Boorer.
-He was the second of three sons and also had four sisters.
+Alan Herbert Reffell was born on 14 March 1895 at Shere Surrey to parents William Joseph Reffell (1859-1931) and Kate Maria Boorer (1869-1909).
+He was the second of three sons and had four sisters.
 One of his brothers was Maurice Victor Reffell.

 Alan Herbert joined the Royal Flying Corps before the outbreak of the war in 1913 aged 18.
 When he took his Royal Aero Club Aviators’ Certificate in 1915, he was listed as having flown on a Maurice Farman biplane.
 An outline of his service history is shown below.
 He was awarded the 1914 (Mons) Star, the Victory Medal & the British War Medal.

 After the Great War, Alan Herbert ran a motor business in Gomshall Surrey and later at Reffell’s Service Station on the Guildford by-pass.
 He was also a capable mechanic, working on Eric the Robot.
 He died on 26 October 1979 at The Furniture Shop Bassetts Hill Dormansland, Surrey aged 84.
 After Violet’s death, Alan married Betty Kay (1920-2004).

 World War 1 Service History of Alan Herbert Reffell:

 30/6/1913 Attested Farnborough